datarevenue-berlin/py-MUVR/README.md

 1. The dataset is split into `n_outer` cross-validation splits.
 2. Each train split is further split into `n_inner` cross-validation splits.
-3. On each cross-validation split multivarate models are trained and evaluated.
+3. On each cross-validation split multivariate models are trained and evaluated.
 4. The least important fraction of features (`features_dropout_rate`) is removed, until there are no more features in the model
 5. The whole process is repeated `n_repetitions` times to improve the robustness of the selection.
 6. Feature ranks are averaged over all `n_outer` splits and all `n_repetitions`.